Whelping Checklist – What Supplies Do You Need Before Your Dog Has A Litter Of Puppies?

 By the way, you may want to wear some clothes that you don’t mind getting a little messy…

-• Iodine Prep Pads – Use on the cut umbilical cords to keep the area as clean as possible.
+- Iodine Prep Pads – Use after you cut the umbilical cords to keep the area as clean as possible.

 Puppy Identification